-while both are competitive at the Quartz and Solar ranges
+Both are competitive in the entry-level Quartz and Luxury segments.

 Please note: As an Amazon Associate I earn from qualifying purchases.